KelvinHere/Milestone-Interactive/testing.md

 **Javascript**

-jsHint : Javasctipt in this project produces no warnings or errors when run through jsHint /*jshint esversion: 6 */
+[JSHint](https://jshint.com/) version 2.12.0 has been used to check code quality with the qualifier of `/*jshint esversion: 6*/` at the top of the code.
+No problems or warnings are present in the code using JSLint and the qualifier mentioned.

 ## Jasmine Testing

 Jasime is an open source JavaScript testing framework, it allows tests to be run on JavaScript projects without intrusion.
-This project uses jasmine by :-
+This project uses jasmine through spec_runner.html which:-

-1. spec_runner.html loads :-
+1. Loads :-
     * The Jasmine framework
     * jQuery
     * The script to be tested [gameBoardClass.js](https://github.com/KelvinHere/Milestone-Interactive/blob/master/assets/js/gameBoardClass.js)
     * The tests to be performed on the script [gameBoardClassSpec.js](https://github.com/KelvinHere/Milestone-Interactive/blob/master/assets/jasmine_testing/spec/gameBoardClassSpec.js)

-2. The tests in [gameBoardClassSpec.js](https://github.com/KelvinHere/Milestone-Interactive/blob/master/assets/jasmine_testing/spec/gameBoardClassSpec.js) are performed on the script
+2. Jasmine then uses [gameBoardClassSpec.js](https://github.com/KelvinHere/Milestone-Interactive/blob/master/assets/jasmine_testing/spec/gameBoardClassSpec.js) to test against the target script.

-3. The results are displayed in an eay to read format in the browser.
+3. The results are displayed in an easy to read format in the browser.

 These automated tests can be performed on any update to the code with a single click so can save many hours of what would be manual testing.

-All jasmine tests were tested to purposley fail before any confidence was given to the correct result.
+All jasmine tests were tested to purposley fail before any confidence was given to any in spec results.

 ### Run Jasmine Tests Live